fahinr/SPORK-Iterative-Smoothing/README.md

 ## What is SPORK & Iterative Smoothing?

 SPORK is a **spectrum normalization routine** adapted from  the  stellar  abundance  determination  software [Spectroscopy Made Hard(er)](https://github.com/andycasey/smhr).
 The iterative smoothing counterpart is based on the python scipy package *interpolate*.
-Iterative smoothing maximizes SPORK by iterating logarithmically over a specific smoothing value to obtain a higher significances.
+Iterative smoothing maximizes SPORK by iterating logarithmically over a specific smoothing value to obtain higher significances.

 ## How does it work?